Other Interceptors

 axios.interceptors.response.use((res) => res);

-When using axios-cache-interceptor, you’ll note that it have a different type than the defaults AxiosInstance, AxiosRequestConfig and AxiosResponse.
-That’s because was chosen to override axios’s interfaces instead of extending, to avoid breaking changes with other libraries.
+When using axios-cache-interceptor, you’ll notice that it has a different type than the defaults AxiosInstance, AxiosRequestConfig and AxiosResponse.
+That’s because we chose to override axios’s interfaces instead of extending, to avoid breaking changes with other libraries.

 However, this also means that when integrating with other packages or creating your own custom interceptor, you need to override/extend our own types, CacheInstance, CacheRequestConfig and CacheAxiosResponse to match your needs.